 It is now possible to get dental treatment.
 If you need to see the dentist, contact your usual practice by phone or email to make an appointment.
 Do not visit in person unless you have been advised by the practice to do so.

-Latest business update from Dacorum Borough Council DBC Business Update 22
+Latest business update from Dacorum Borough Council: Dacorum Business Update (14 January 2021)

 Can you support a great local initiative?